 For photography purposes, I cut larger pieces.
-But, these bars are VERY rich and you really only need to cut small pieces, like I did for my Keto Chocolate Heaven (keto chocolate dessert recipe), as shown below:
+But, these bars are VERY rich and you really only need to cut small pieces, like I did for my Keto Chocolate Dessert (aka Keto Chocolate Heaven), as shown below:

 The nutrition facts for this recipe are based on cutting the bars into small pieces as shown above.